 What public-facing documentation must a buyer produce in connection with the acquisition of a listed company?

-The public facing documents include the Information Memorandum or Offer Document (as applicable) that will be approved by the SEC and The NSE Both documents include information regarding the acquirer, directors’ circular, the acquirer’s intentions regarding the target and its employees, and the resources for funding the offer.
+The public facing documents include the Information Memorandum or Offer Document (as applicable).
+Both documents include information regarding the acquirer, directors’ circular, the acquirer’s intentions regarding the target and its employees, and the resources for funding the offer.
 Other documents will be as specified in the SEC Rules or The NSE Rules and this will include the various announcements that the law requires the buyer and the target to publish.

 With a scheme of arrangement, the documentation will include a scheme document together with an explanatory statement and the notice convening meetings of shareholders instead of an oﬀer document with a directors’ circular.
 Save for these, the content of the scheme document and the offer document is largely same.